On full asymptotics of analytic torsions for compact locally symmetric orbifolds: A proof of Theorem

-In this subsection, we give a proof to Theorem \ref{thm:maintheorem}.
-As explained in the introduction, the result (1) in Theorem \ref{thm:maintheorem} is trivial by the definition of $\cP\cE_{X,\gamma}(F_{d})$ in \eqref{eq:7.5.1conf}.
-The results (2) - (4) are already proved in Theorem \ref{thm:7.5.3conf}.
-We only need to prove the result (5).
+In this subsection, we complete our proof to Theorem \ref{thm:maintheorem}.
+Note that every elliptic element $\gamma\in \Gamma$ is of finite order, then the Part (2) in Theorem \ref{thm:maintheorem} is an easy consequence of Theorem \ref{thm:7.5.3conf}.
+We only need to prove the Part (1).
 We restate it as follows.